1. The exterior of the Frick Collection.

 The opulent residence that houses a private collection of great masters (from the 14th through the 19th centuries) was originally built for industrialist Henry Clay Frick.
 The firm of Carrère & Hastings designed the 1914 structure in an 18th-century European style, with a beautiful interior court and reflecting pool.
 The permanent collections include world-class paintings, sculpture and furniture by the likes of Rembrandt, Vermeer, Renoir and French cabinetmaker Jean-Henri Riesener.

-Following its 2020 closure, the Frick Collection will officially reopen on April 17, 2025 inside its historic Gilded Age mansion.
-When it opens, visitors will be able to look through the museum's permanent collection inside restored spaces on the first floor while also walking around a new roster of galleries on the mansion's second floor, open to the public for the very first time.
-According to The Frick, the second floor used to be the Frick family’s private living quarters, but later became staff meeting rooms and administrative offices.
-So yes, you’ll be able to walk into the original bedroom of Henry Clay Frick!
+Following its 2020 closure for renovations, the Frick Collection reopened on April 17, 2025 inside its historic Gilded Age mansion.
+Now, visitors can see the museum's permanent collection inside restored spaces on the first floor while also walking around a new roster of galleries on the mansion's second floor—once the Frick family's private quarters—now open to the public for the very first time.
+That means you can walk into the original bedroom of Henry Clay Frick!

 Details